ilpropheta/ilpropheta.github.io/README.md

 **Highlights:**

 - 7x50' live talks (YouTube and Remo)
-- Networking and interaction (on Remo)
+- Networking and live interaction on Remo

 **Topics:**